 The Arizona Assurance Program is an invitation-only program.
-If you meet all consideration requirements listed below, you will be invited to be considered for the Arizona Assurance Program.
-You will first be asked to submit the Resource Evaluation Poll.
+If you meet all eligibility criteria listed below, you will be invited to be considered for the Arizona Assurance Program.
+You will first be asked to submit the Resource Evaluation Poll which asks for information about your biological or adoptive parents' marital status.
 Depending on your response to this poll, you may then be asked to submit the Non-FAFSA Parent Resource Evaluation form.
-All of this information will be used with your 2021-2022 Free Application for Federal Student Aid (FAFSA) for Arizona Assurance conditional selection.

 The invitation to complete the Resource Evaluation Poll will be sent to your official University of Arizona email and will be posted in both your Next Steps Center and UAccess Student Center To Do List.

 Eligibility CriteriaClick or enter to reveal information below

 The Office of Scholarships & Financial Aid (OSFA) will begin to send invitations to students in November 2021.
 If you meet all eligibility requirements below, you will be sent an invitation to participate in the selection process.
 Meeting the criteria below does not guarantee selection for Arizona Assurance, it only allows you to be considered for Arizona Assurance.
 In the selection process, OSFA will review information provided on the Resource Evaluation Poll and the Non-FAFSA Parent Resource Evaluation (if applicable), in conjunction with your 2022-2023 FAFSA to determine if you qualify for Arizona Assurance conditional selection.

 FAFSA & Income